Chapter 609 — Criminal Code

 Defeating Security on Realty

-It is a crime to intentionally damage or destroy real property that is subject to a mortgage or other security interest, …
+It is a crime to remove or damage real property that is subject to a mortgage, mechanic's lien, or contract for deed, …

 609.62